-b) Developing a campus-based victim services program, which must provide a range of crisis intervention and advocacy services, including appropriate referrals to community services; assistance with housing and educational matters; and court, student conduct, and medical accompaniment.
-If an applicant proposes to develop a campus-based victim services program, then the applicant is deemed to be implementing Purpose Area 4 and must allocate 20% or more of the grant funding to develop these services.
-Oncampus counseling services alone do not meet the requirement to provide comprehensive victim services either on or off campus.
+If the applicant anticipates developing a campus-based victim services program, then it should allocate 20% or more of the grant funding to develop these services.
+On-campus counseling services alone do not meet the requirement to provide comprehensive victim services either on or off campus.

-Note: Applicants must acknowledge that they are aware of the statutory requirements regarding compliance with the confidentiality and privacy provisions of VAWA, 34 U.S.C. §12291(b)(2) (see the confidentiality notice form available on the OVW website.
+Note: Applicants must acknowledge that they are aware of the statutory requirements regarding compliance with the confidentiality and privacy provisions of VAWA, 34 U.S.C. § 12291(b)(2) (see the confidentiality notice form).